chocdragon/Python/README.md

 This code creates a contemporary spot painting similar to the great Damien Hirst's spot painting.
 I installed a Python module called colorgram (https://pypi.org/project/colorgram.py/) and looked up an image for reference.
 The colorgram module can extract a coder defined number of colours from the provided image.
 In this case, I picked 20 colours.
 I randomise the 20 choices of colours to create this spot painting. #turtle #colorgram #random

+** Project 6: Etch-A-Sketch |
+Using the turtle module to recreate the Etch-A-Sketh game that allows the user to control the direction of the turtle to sketch on the screen.
+# w key moves the turtle forward
+# s key moves the turtle backwards
+# d key moves the turtle direction clockwise
+# a key moves the turtle direction counter clockwise
+# c key will clear and rest the screen for a new sketch

+** Project 7: Turtle Race | This program prompts user to enter a rainbow colour of choice to predict which turtle colour will win the race.
+The speed of the turtle movement is randomly selected and the program will inform the user of the outcome of the race.